T-bond/secure-webapp-2021/parser/README.md

 When used as a component for a web application, the parser may write gif files to a randomized path enabling parallel serving of multiple requests.
 This however is up to the backend development team.

+# Buffer overflow protection

+We configured cmake to use the `-fstack-protector-all` g++ flag for C++ compilation (to harden the application against buffer overflow exploits).

+If experiencing performance issues, we recommend building with the `-fstack-protector` flag instead (this flag only adds a guard variable to functions classified vulnerable).

 # Project structure

 - `.idea/`: CLion project files.